 At the garden’s center you’ll find a fountain and pool surrounded by bench seating; the space is transformed into a public ice rink every winter.
 Enjoy a sandwich or salad on the terrace at the Pavilion Café and take in the garden’s humorous mix of contemporary sculptures.
 They include a giant bronze spider, a typewriter eraser and a cerebral rabbit sitting on a rock—an irreverent homage to Auguste Rodin’s masterpiece The Thinker.

-Also, starting in mid-November, check out the National Gallery of Art Ice Rink.
-The hours of operation are as follows:
+From mid-November to early March, check out the National Gallery of Art Ice Rink.

 For more information about the ice rink, visit www.nga.gov/content/ngaweb/visit/ice-rink.html